 - Airport picks up at your arrival.

-- Admission to a private room of a full-service accredited hospital for two to four days.
+- Admission to a private room of a full-service accredited hospital, for a total of two to four days.

 - Comprehensive medical examination to determine the safest and most effective detox protocols based on your medical status, drug history, and individual needs.